 We introduce $\hat{P}_1^R({\bm p})$ which is defined analogously to $\hat{P}_1^T({\bm p})$ by $\hat{P}_1^R({\bm p}) = 4 p_{\_\circ}- 3 p_{\circ \circ} -1$.
 Using the definition of $p_{\circ\_}$ and $p_{\_\circ}$, we rewrite them in terms of probabilities of disjoint events as

-With this notation in hand, we conclude that the quantity \be \hat{P}_1({\bm p})= \min\{ \hat{P}_1^T({\bm p}), \hat{P}_1^R({\bm p})\} \ee is a benchmark for single photon sources, without assumptions on the detector efficiencies and on the fact that the beamsplitter is balanced.
-This means that from the outcome probabilities $\bm p$ of a usual auto-correlation measurement, we can compute $\hat{P}_1^T({\bm p})$ and $\hat{P}_1^R({\bm p})$, deduce their minimum $\hat{P}_1({\bm p})$ and guarantee the tested source produces states with the weight of the single photon component satisfying $P_1=\bra{1}\rho \ket{1} \geq \hat{P}_1({\bm p})$.
+With this notation in hand, we conclude that the quantity \be \hat{P}_1({\bm p})= \min\{ \hat{P}_1^T({\bm p}), \hat{P}_1^R({\bm p})\} \ee is a benchmark for single-photon sources, without assumptions on the detector efficiencies and on the fact that the beam splitter is balanced.
+This means that from the outcome probabilities $\bm p$ of a usual auto-correlation measurement, we can compute $\hat{P}_1^T({\bm p})$ and $\hat{P}_1^R({\bm p})$, deduce their minimum $\hat{P}_1({\bm p})$ and guarantee the tested source produces states with the weight of the single-photon component satisfying $P_1=\bra{1}\rho \ket{1} \geq \hat{P}_1({\bm p})$.